kvecchione/baking.kvecchione.com/content/post/croissant-bread.md

 weight = 1
 +++

-Delicious, crispy layers of bread and butter!
+Crispy layers of bread and butter!
 <!--more-->

 # Overview